snandiDS/prokseq-v2.0/README.md

         #       End of file "param.input"
         #

 In general, the entries starting with BOWTIE instructs the program to run the tool with the additional parameter.
 Similarly SALMON, AFTERQC, FEATURECOUNTS, etc. Entries beginning with PATH indicates the path to the executables of the external tools.
-If one uses the bundled packages in the depend folder, PATH DEFAULT : TRUE line should be uncommented, provided "PATH ROOT : path_to_the_depend" should be mentioned.
+If one uses the bundled packages in the depend folder, `PATH DEFAULT : TRUE` line should be uncommented.
+Note `PATH ROOT : path_to_the_current_working_directory` should be mentioned.

 NOTE: The program will override the Bowtie options, and the package salmon will be run if both bowtie and salmon's options are provided.
 Therefore, if salmon is required, please comment on the Bowtie option lines, and vice versa.